dipankardas011/dipankardas-portfolio/content/diary/Jul24.md

 description = "Let's talk about my July 2024"
 +++

+# Date 2024-07-19
+* did ksctl compoentn wise overridings
+* some nice development and some discussion on ansible
+* reading books
+* came to know about go-swagger for openapi spec based server and client and redoc for UI

 # Date 2024-07-16 2024-07-18
 * frappe virtual doctype
 * go validator